tomas-ravalli/recipes-gen-engine/README.md

 ## Overview

-For any major CPG company, managing a vast, global database of recipes like a Smart Recipe Hub (SRH) presents a significant content challenge.
+For any major CPG company, managing a vast, global database of recipes presents a significant content challenge.
 Traditionally, creating appealing food photography for each recipe is a slow, expensive, and logistically complex process.
-The core challenge was to leverage Generative AI to automate this workflow, creating a tool that could generate high-quality, appealing, and–most importantly–accurate images that reflect the specific ingredients and style of each recipe.
+The core challenge was to leverage Generative AI to automate this workflow, creating a tool that could generate high-quality, appealing, and (most importantly) accurate images that reflect the specific ingredients and style of each recipe.

-This project explored using a combination of powerful language models (like GPT-3) and image generation models (Stable Diffusion) to achieve this, proving the potential to transform the content creation lifecycle.
+This project explored using a combination of powerful language models (like Gemini 2.5) and image generation models (Stable Diffusion) to achieve this, proving the potential to transform the content creation lifecycle.

 <p align="center">
   <img src="./assets/shrimp-comparison.png" alt="Comparison of prompt engineering for a shrimp dish" width="1000">